Frequently Asked Questions and Answers

-Kashmir Mountain Adventures uses a well planned menu suitable for high altitude treks.
-Breakfast varies from bread and butter, Jam, Peanut better, sandwiches and cornflakes.
-Lunch mainly comprises of roti or puri with sabzi.
-Dinner is complete with vegetable, Dal, rice, roti and dessert.
-Dry ration of biscuits and chikki will be provided as well.
+Kashmir Mountain Adventures uses a well-planned menu suitable for high-altitude treks.
+Breakfast varies from bread and butter, Jam, Peanut butter, sandwiches, and cornflakes.
+Lunch mainly comprises of potato chip, Rice and vegetable.
+Dinner is complete with vegetables, dal, rice, and dessert.
+A dry ration of biscuits will be provided as well.
 You may carry nuts and dry fruits if necessary.

 Do I need to carry any documents with me?

-Carry an original ID card and a photograph.
+Carry an original ID card, passport, and a photograph.

 Is there a doctor accompanying us on the trek?

 There is no civilization or buildings on the treks.
 No concrete toilets are available.
 We have toilet tents.
-Being environment friendly and hygenic is important.
+Being environment-friendly and hygienic is important.
 All tissues need to be buried.
-Sanitary napkins need to be wrapped in newspaper and brought back in a zip lock pouch.
-No disposing them in the mountains.
+Sanitary napkins need to be wrapped in newspaper and brought back in a ziplock pouch.
+No disposing of them in the mountains.

-There is no provision for bath at the base camps or on the trek.
+There is no provision for a bath at the base camps or on the trek.

-Do we get mobile signal on the trek?
+Do we get a mobile signal on the trek?